AndrewB82/web-home-automation-remote/README.md

 - Foscam FI9816P v.
 2 IP camera.

 ### Software
-The following software was used in the project and installed on Raspberry Pi:
+The following software was used in the project, installed on Raspberry Pi, or embedded in the code:
 - Raspbian Jessie OS,
 - Domoticz Home Automation System,
 - Node.js,